Explore Oil Refinery Equipment: Basics, Explanation, and Key Facts

 Why are heat exchangers important?

-They recover and reuse heat within the process, reducing energy consumption and improving overall efficiency.
+They recover and reuse heat, reducing energy consumption and improving efficiency.

 How is equipment monitored during operation?

-Instrumentation systems track temperature, pressure, flow, and composition, allowing operators to make timely adjustments.
+Instrumentation systems track temperature, pressure, flow, and composition for real-time control.

-High temperatures, pressure cycles, and corrosive substances contribute to gradual wear, making monitoring essential.
+High temperatures, pressure cycles, and corrosive substances lead to gradual wear over time.

 Conclusion